SeanNaren/deepspeech.pytorch/README.md

 kubectl -n kubeflow get  all # Ensure you see nodes, will take a few minutes to spin everything up
 ```

-### Adding GPUs to be provisioned
+### Adding GPUs to be auto-provisioned

-To auto-scale GPUs we need to update the created nodes.
+To auto-scale GPUs we need to update the deployed nodes.

-Using the navigation menu select kubernetes engine.
+Using the navigation menu select kubernetes engine in the GCP console.
 Then select clusters and click on the deepspeech cluster.

 Once you're in the cluster, press edit at the top to configure the node.
 Change the auto-provision settings to look like the below to use GPUs, and click save at the bottom.